preeve9534/signalk-lube-controller/readme/usage.md

 ## Usage

- __signalk-threshold-notifier__ is configured through the Signal K Node server plugin configuration interface.
+ __signalk-process-scheduler__ is configured through the Signal K Node server plugin configuration interface.
-Navigate to _Server_->_Plugin config_ and select the _Threshold notifier_ tab.
+Navigate to _Server_->_Plugin config_ and select the _Process scheduler_ tab.

 ![Configuration panel](readme/config.png)

-The plugin configuration consists of a list of rules, each of which specifies a Signal K path which should be monitored, upper and lower limits against which notifications should be raised and the attributes of such notifications.
+The plugin configuration consists of a list of scheduled processes each of which is represented by a tab.
+Clicking on a tab opens the configuration for the selected process.
-On first use the list of monitored paths will be empty.

-New rules can be added by clicking the __[+]__ button and any existing, unwanted, rules can be deleted by clicking their adjacent __[x]__ button.
+New processes can be added by clicking the __[+]__ button and any existing, unwanted, processes can be deleted by clicking their adjacent __[x]__ button.

-Each rule includes the following fields.
+Each process configuration includes the following fields.

-__Monitored path__
+__Process name__
-A required text value which specifies the Signal K Node server path which should be monitored.
+A required text value which names the process.
 There is no default value.

-Enter here the full Signal K path for the value which you would like to monitor, for example, "tanks.wasteWater.0.currentValue".

-__Options->Enabled?__
+Enter here some text which identifies the process and which will make sense when it appears in system log file messages.

+__Notification path which enables this controller__
-Whether or not to process this rule.
+One or more notification paths which will act as triggers for running the associated process.Whether or not to process this rule.
 Default value is yes (checked).

 __Notification message__